GW-SHC/info/README.md

 Do you want to be part of a community of like-minded students?

 Do you believe that systems can be *better*?
-Can they be more *capable*?
+That they can be more *capable*?

 Yes?
 SHC is for you.